 As we touched on earlier we have 8 resistance levels to choose from and importantly 7 preset workouts, all can be chosen from the monitor.

-Many of the bikes in this price category do not include preset workouts and you have to change resistance levels via a resistance knob situated on the frame of the bike which can distract from the workout.
+Many of the bikes in this price category do not include preset workouts and you have to change resistance levels via a resistance knob situated on the frame of the bike which can distract from the workout, unlike the Stamina as we mentioned where all is chosen via the monitor.

-You can track your heart rate when you exercise, thanks to the pulse monitors in the handles bars, the pulse monitors come with alarms, when the maximum pulse has been reached.
+You can track your heart rate when you exercise, thanks to the pulse monitors in the handle bars, the pulse monitors come with alarms, when the maximum pulse has been reached.

 The monitor also tracks calories burned, distance, speed, time, revolutions per minute and course profile.
 Overall the monitor for this price range isn’t bad at all, better than most!

 Schwinn has been building all sorts of fitness bikes for well over 80 years, so these guys know what they are doing.
-The A20 isn’t built like a tank but at 76lb its certainly not as light as some.
+The A20 isn’t built like a tank but at 76lb it’s certainly not as light as some recumbents.

 Weight is normally a good clue to the overall build quality of an exercise bike and the Schwinn is mid-weight, it’s not commercial gym quality but it’s been built to last and should take most you can throw at it.